-UCLA uses BruinALERT to alert the UCLA community of a dangerous or potentially dangerous situation.
+- UCLA uses BruinALERT to alert the UCLA community of a dangerous or potentially dangerous situation.
 BruinALERT is used only for emergencies.
 BruinALERT for emergencies that threaten the health or safety of the campus community will be sent as soon as the emergency is verified.
-BruinALERT will not be used for general information messages such as traffic notices.

-• Download the Bruin Safe App
+BruinALERT will not be used for general information messages such as traffic notices. - Download the Bruin Safe App - o Receive instant notifications and instructions from when on-campus emergencies occur

-- $\,\circ\,\,$ Receive instant notifications and instructions from when on-campus emergencies occur - $\circ~$ Contact campus safety staff quickly for help during an emergency - $\,\circ\,$ Access important safety resources - o Report hazards, near misses and other safety concerns - Bruins Safe is an essential tool to enhance your safety at UCLA.
+- Access important safety resources - o Report hazards, near misses and other safety concerns - o Bruins Safe is an essential tool to enhance your safety at UCLA.
 Add this convenient, easy-to-use app to your mobile phone for added peace of mind!

+Scholar Illness Protocol

 Have a fever or not feeling well?

-Symptoms of COVID-19 • Fever or chills Cough • Shortness of breath/difficulty breathing • New loss of taste or smell • Fatigue • Runny or stuffy nose • Muscle or body aches • • Headache Sore throat • Nausea or Vomiting • Diarrhea • If you do not feel well enough to attend SHPEP/PREP fill out the Absence Notification Monday - Friday 8am - 5pm Monday - Friday 8pm - 8am Saturday - Sunday 24 hours This list does not include all possible symptoms of COVID-19.
-Pathways Office (310) 825-3575 Worker (SW) (310) 340-3706 Please refrain from being with other people You will join SHPEP or PREP virtually.
+Symptoms of COVID-19

+- Fever or chills

+- Cough

+- Shortness of breath/difficulty breathing

+- New loss of taste or smell

+- Fatigue

+- Runny or stuffy nose

+- Muscle or body aches

+- Headache

+- Sore throat

+- Nausea or Vomiting

+- Diarrhea

+This list does not include all possible symptoms of COVID-19.